 How do you generate more revenue other than registration fees?
 It’s a question every event planner asks or at least should ask.

 A combination of these methods helped me take an annual event of a non-profit from losing $20,000 the previous year to generating over $50,000 in profit after all expenses were settled.
 A very good payday for a small non-profit with a 3-day event.

-This is a shortlist of powerful ways you can increase your revenue for any event without relying heavily on registration fees:
+This is a shortlist of five powerful ways you can increase your revenue for any event without relying heavily on registration fees:

 1. Sell Sponsorships

 This is a great way not only to generate extra revenue for your event.
 Plus, you can get discounts and free stuff from your sponsors to give out to your attendees as a gift.